42 (film): Resurgence

 In June 2011, it was announced that Legendary Pictures would develop and produce a Jackie Robinson biopic with Brian Helgeland on board to write and direct, under a distribution deal with Warner Bros.
+Pictures.
 He was approached by producer Thomas Tull about a potential Jackie Robinson biopic.
 Helgeland, who had previously worked with Tull, received the call while on a bus trip to New York with his father.
 During the conversation, he noticed a billboard featuring Robinson's image with the message "Character: Pass it On", which he later described as "a moment of serendipity" that solidified his interest in the project.

 Three days later, after reading Robinson's autobiography, Helgeland met with Robinson's widow, Rachel Robinson, to present his vision for the film.
 While Rachel initially envisioned a cradle-to-grave portrayal covering Robinson's life beyond baseball, Helgeland proposed focusing on a specific period—Robinson's transition from the Negro leagues in 1945 through his rookie season with the Brooklyn Dodgers in the 1947 season.
 Rachel agreed to the plan and described Robinson's physical traits and personality, as well as the depth of their relationship.
 "She told me how disciplined he was, how adamant he was about not drinking, and how opinionated he was", Boseman shared.

 Helgeland prioritized accurate depictions of baseball sequences, avoiding what he viewed as overly choreographed action seen in some sports films.
 He studied past baseball movies and cited The Bad News Bears as a standout for its naturalistic portrayal of the sport's emotional and unifying elements.
 Rachel had previously been involved with Redford's project.